betorvs/sensu-grafana-mutator/README.md

   version     Print the version number of this plugin

 Flags:
+  -A, --alertmanager-integration-label string           Allow integration from sensu-alertmanager-events plugin (default "sensu-alertmanager-events")
-  -p, --grafana-loki-explorer-pipeline string          From Sensu Events, choose one label to be parse here. e. {app=eventrouter} |= k8s_id then use -p k8s_id
+  -d, --grafana-loki-datasource string                  An Grafana Loki Datasource name. e. -d loki  (default "loki") -p, --grafana-loki-explorer-pipeline string           From Sensu Events, choose one label to be parse here. e. {app=eventrouter} |= k8s_id then use -p k8s_id
   -r, --grafana-loki-explorer-range int                 Time range in seconds to create grafana explorer URL (default 300) -l, --grafana-loki-explorer-stream-label string       From Grafana Loki streams use label. e. {app=eventrouter} then '-l app'  (default "app")
+  -n, --grafana-loki-explorer-stream-namespace string   From Grafana Loki streams use namespace. e. {namespace=ValueFromEvent} then '-n NamespaceLabelName'
   -s, --grafana-loki-explorer-stream-selector string    From Grafana Loki streams use label. e. {app=eventrouter} then '-s eventrouter'  (default "eventrouter")
   -g, --grafana-url string                              An grafana complete URL. e. https://grafana.com/?orgId=1 -h, --help                                            help for sensu-grafana-mutator

 Use "sensu-grafana-mutator [command] --help" for more information about a command.